manugeo/manugeo/README.md

 ### Hi there, I'm @manugeo! 👋

-I'm a passionate JavaScript Developer with 7 years of experience in web and mobile application development.
+I'm a JavaScript Developer with 7 years of experience in web and mobile application development.
 Here are some highlights of my journey:

 - 💼 Currently leading the development of [Book A Boat - IN](https://www.bookaboat.in/), revolutionizing houseboat bookings in the backwaters of Kerala.
 - 🚀 Successfully built 4+ web applications and 1 mobile application (React Native) from scratch, used by thousands.